Ali Allawi

-Ali Abdul-Amir Allawi (Arabic: علي عبد الامير علاوي; born 1947) is an Iraqi politician and scholar.
+Ali Abdul-Amir Allawi (علي عبد الأمير علاوي; born 1947) is an Iraqi banker, businessman, politician, historian and political economist.
+His research focuses on the history and political economy of the modern Middle East and the economic history of the developing world.
+Allawi is a former visiting professor at Harvard, Princeton, and Oxford.

 From May 2020 to August 2022, he served as Iraq's deputy prime minister and finance minister.
-Allawi is a former visiting Professor at Harvard, Princeton and Oxford.

 He resigned from the post of finance minister on 16 August 2022 due to the deteriorating political situation in Iraq.

 He was minister of trade and minister of defense in the cabinet appointed by the Interim Iraq Governing Council from September 2003 until 2004, and subsequently minister of finance in the Iraqi Transitional Government between 2005 and 2006.

 Background

 Allawi was born in Baghdad in 1947 but spent most of his life in exile.
 He first left Iraq in 1958.
-His family had been deeply involved in the politics of the kingdom but found themselves on the wrong side of the 14th of July revolution.
-After the Ba'ath Party came to power in 1968, Allawi knew a return to Iraq would be impossible.
-He opposed Saddam Hussein's rule from afar.
-He went to school in the United Kingdom and graduated from MIT in the United States with a BSc in Civil Engineering.
-After completing an MBA from Harvard University he worked in international development for the World Bank.
-He co-founded the Arab International Finance merchant bank in 1978.
-In 1992 he founded the Fisa Group which manages hedge funds.
-Between 1999 and 2002 he was a Senior Associate at St Antony's College, Oxford.
+His family had been deeply involved in the politics of the kingdom but found themselves on the wrong side of the 14 July Revolution.
+After the Ba’athist Ramadan Revolution in 1963, Allawi knew a return to Iraq would be impossible.
+He went to school in the United Kingdom, later moving to the United States to pursue higher education.
+In 1968, he graduated from Massachusetts Institute of Technology with a BSc in Transportation and Urban Planning, continuing his studies in Regional Planning at London School of Economics and graduating in 1971 with an MBA from Harvard University in Economics and International Finance.

+Banking career

+After graduation he worked as an investment officer at the World Bank's Young Professionals Program based in Washington, D.C., and in 1978, after working as a consultant at the Arab Fund based in Kuwait, he co-founded the Arab International Finance merchant bank in London.
+In 1992 he founded Fisa Group which manages hedge funds.